gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 If KEY handling is inband, the Encryption Engine will start the handshake with its peer and in case of failure or T-validation timeout, it will generate an ERROR chunk and an ABORT chunk.
-ERROR CAUSE will indicate EKHANDSHAKE meaning that an error has been happening during KEY handshake.
+The ERROR handling follows what specified in {{ekeyhandshake}}.
 When Handshake has been successfully completed, the Association state machine will enter ENCRYPTED state.